Enter your work email

 In many organizations, procurement is a never-ending balancing act.
-While teams carefully negotiate major supplier contracts and capital expenses, up to 20 to 30 percent of expenses often fall into tail spend, or unmanaged expenses, leading to inefficiencies.
+While teams carefully negotiate major supplier contracts and capital expenses, a portion of expenses often fall into tail spend, or unmanaged expenses, leading to inefficiencies.

 This lack of visibility leads to budget overruns and increases the risk of compliance violations, duplicate purchases, and missed savings opportunities.
 Without a clear strategy, many organizations react to costs rather than control them.